The Gotham is one of the most legendary sites of black history in Detroit.

 The storied building fell to the wrecking ball the following year, part of "urban renewal" in the area, and John White, who once brought elegance and sense of equality to so many, died while awaiting trials on federal gambling charges.

-The site of the Gotham has been a surface parking lot ever since, and much like the hotel, the street Orchestra Place no longer exists.
+The site of the Gotham has been a surface parking lot ever since, and much like the hotel, the street Orchestra Place no longer exists on the east side of Woodward.

 More on this fallen landmark coming soon.